NeoDigi/android-boilerplate/README.md

 # Android Boilerplate

-Sample Android app that we use at [user](http://user.co.uk) as a reference for new Android projects.
-It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/user/android-guidelines)
+Sample Android app that demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/user/android-guidelines)

 Libraries and tools included: